abarriel/Gomoku/README.md

 ## Installation

 Due to our school, and our restricted privileges.
 We added the SDL2 and SDL2_image library compiled in the `{PROJECT}/sdl/`.
-To run in on a different system, you should update the Makefile a bit, remove `-L sdl/lib -I sdl/include` ..
+To run it on a different system, you should update the Makefile a bit, remove `-L sdl/lib -I sdl/include`.